Investing in the stock market is one of the best ways to grow your savings over the long term.

 What is investing?

-Investing is simply putting money aside today with the aim that it will be worth more in the future.
+Simply put, investing is putting money aside today with the aim that it will be worth more in the future.

 Why should you invest?

-Keeping cash in the bank is one way to save but when it comes to growing your savings, it may not be the best option.
+Keeping cash in the bank is one way to save but when it comes to growing your savings, it’s unlikely to be the best option.

 Disclaimer: The table shows how inflation can erode savings throughout the years.
 This table is just for illustrative purposes only and does not use real inflation rates.